Calculate your GPA

 3.3125 = 53 / 16 –> This student has a B.

-If that’s just too complicated and time-consuming or you’re lazy (like me), here’s a GPA calculator for you provided by Back2College.
+If that’s just too complicated, time-consuming, or you’re lazy (like me); here’s a GPA calculator for you provided by Back2College.
 It makes everything wonderfully simple.